ThomasBrugger/CppND-Capstone-Camera-App/README.md

   4. choose "Save" in menue "File" to save the image in the "file"-directory

 * without webcam:
-  1. choose "Detect Face" or "Make Robot Face"-Mode in menu "OpenCv" (try oth wirt "test", an AI generated picture)
+  1. choose "Detect Face" or "Make Robot Face"-Mode in menu "OpenCv"
   2. Load a file that is located in the "file"-directory of this programm by typing its name without file extension.
+     (try both witht "test", an AI generated picture located in the "files"-directory)
-  3. See the result and press any key if you want to close the window
+  4. See the result and press any key if you want to close the window
      Note: By now only .jpg can be used in this programm!
 Also processed images can't be saved

 ## Rubric Points